Frequently Asked Questions (FAQ’s)?

 Not necessarily, but it will certainly help.
 It is possible to get a conventional mortgage with a FICO credit score as low as 620, and you can obtain a higher-cost FHA mortgage with a score in the 500s.
 However, be aware that the lower your score, the higher your interest rate will be.
-On a $250,000 mortgage, the difference between a 620 credit score and an "excellent" 760 adds up to more than $86,000 in interest savings over the life of a 30-year loan.

 The short answer is that you can get a conventional mortgage with as little as 3% down, an FHA loan with 3.5% down, and a VA or USDA loan with no money down at all.
 However, with a conventional or FHA loan, you’ll have to pay private mortgage insurance, aka PMI, if your down payment is less than 20% of the home’s sale price.
 (Those payments won’t be a permanent fixture in your monthly payments, however.
 Once the loan-to-value ratio on your mortgage falls to 80%, you can ask your lender to drop them.
 And even without your request, lenders are required to cancel PMI when the loan-to-value ratio drops to 78%.)